YottaDB/YDBDoc/ProgGuide/functions.rst

 * PEEK:baseaddr - returns a value based on the supplied argument.
 Argument is the base address of the value to obtain in 0xhhhhhhh format where the h's are hex digits.
 * RIH[REPL] - returns a value from the jnlpool.repl_inst_filehdr control block.
 No argument allowed.
 * RPC[REPL] - returns a value from the recvpool.recvpool_ctl control block.
 No argument allowed.
 Only available when run on a non-primary instance.
+* UDI[REG]:region - return a value from the unix_db_info (process private) control block.
+Takes a case independent region name as an argument.
 * UHC[REPL] - returns a value from the recvpool.upd_helper_ctl control block.
 No argument allowed.
 Only available when run on a non-primary instance.
 * UPL[REPL] - returns a value from the recvpool.upd_proc_local control block.
 No argument allowed.
 Only available when run on a non-primary instance.